SGInim/Python-Codewars/README.md

 # Python Codewars
  Training Python with Codewars
+ Feel free to check out the Jupyter Notebook I use to learn :p

 ## Summary
 Codewars has been a truly fantastic way for me to learn coding, and I want to share my experience with everyone.
 For that, I will use 3 bulletpoints: